Blagoja95/job-board-web-app/README.md

 {simular use for /users (delete or update)}

-/posts via POST method  to create a new post (TODO)
+/posts via POST method  to create a new post